AndresRodCodes/CS-ePortfolio/index.md

 all the basic CRUD operations like adding items, editing items, and deleting items.
 It also gives the option to only show items that have low inventory by quiering the SQLite database.

-Code Example: Function to get low inventory items from the SQLite database based on item count.
+**Code Example**: Function to get low inventory items from the SQLite database based on item count.

 ```markdown
 // Get low inventory Items from item table